letiendat198/MusicManager/README.md

     - Add a search bar
     - Use collapsible playlists to categorize songs
     - Add options to show songs by playlists or album or by name
+  - ~~Rework ThreadWorker~~
+  - ~~Rework Database~~
-  - Still a lot of work to do
+  - ~~Standardize a lot of stuffs~~
+  - Rethink how to do cache.
+The current implementation is temporary to avoid getting blocked by Spotify
+  - Implement a mediator to talk between presenters (Not sure if it's a good idea, but it's clean)

 - Allow importing a standalone audio file
 - Add soundcloud ??
 - Add Apple Music import through HTML (Cause I ain't paying 99$/year unless someone fund me)